 Consider this product if you want something sensitive yet affordable and you are not too worried about using a chemically based shampoo.

-Earthbath have been in the dog shampoo game for over 20 years and make some of the best dog shampoo we could find.
+Earthbath has been in the dog shampoo game for over 20 years and make some of the best dog shampoos we could find.

 Ingredients — Earthbath are focused on safe and natural dog shampoo and for the most part their ingredient list confirms this.

 We suspect, however, that this product contains sodium lauryl sulfate as it lists “coconut-based cleaners” as one of its ingredients.